 - If smoking continues at the current rate among U.S. youth, 5.6 million of today’s Americans younger than 18 years of age are expected to die prematurely from a smoking-related illness.
 This represents about one in every 13 Americans aged 17 years or younger who are alive today.

 Still not convinced.
 Let’s do the other legal addictive drug.
 Alcohol.
-Who doesn’t enjoy a good stiff drink or two after a hard days work or while out and about.
+Who doesn’t enjoy a good stiff drink or two after a hard days work or while out driving, wait not driving, strike that, while out and about.
 I know I do.
 And, hell, even Jesus, if you believe in the Nazarene, turned water to wine but he didn’t turn it into a shot glass full of whiskey.
 I’m sure he could have if he wanted to but he knew that whiskey didn’t go with fish or anything else for that matter.
 While wine, in moderation, has actually been said to have rejuvenating effects on the body, Reseveratrol, a bottle of wine has shown to do just the opposite on your liver.
 Just ask your liver, don’t really ask your liver because if it talks back you have other issues.
 I would post images of people endorsing alcohol but, right now, I don’t think it would be the smartest move plus I like some of the people that they showed.
 The fact is that alcohol, in moderation, actually has some healthy benefits or, at least, that’s what the doctors tell us.
 Damn those yachts.

 The other fact is that a certain percentage of people that use alcohol become addicted.
 That addiction, alcoholism, takes a heavy toll on people.
 Alcohol abuse, according to the CDC, causes a list of problems that lead to death that is longer than your arm, you know, the thing that bends at the middle to bring the glass to your lips.
 What’s sad is that the link provided has a page for deaths caused by chronic use of alcohol by people under 21.
 That means that these poor souls were addicted prior to the legal age of drinking.
 How?
 If the law says you can’t drink until 21, how can you be a chronic user before that?
 Because some people do not have scruples.
 I was a teen, growing up in Paterson, NJ when I first tried my first taste of alcohol illegally.
 We just waited outside a liquor store and gave a guy five bucks to buy us the holy grail of cheap booze, MD2020.
 The wino wine.
 It wasn’t hard, we just had to buy him his OE 800.
 This is what transpires and it’s not that unusual.
 So if you think that because they make a product only for adults that the youngens are not going to partake, well, that’s hopeful wishing.

 This brings us to the topic at hand.
 Making fatty boom blatty legal.
-There are some misconceptions on how this going to go down in the future.
+There are some misconceptions on how this is going to go down in the future.
 People think it will reduce the amount of illegal marijuana, it won’t.
 They think it will reduce jail times, it won’t.
 People think it will have a positive effect on society, we’ll see, maybe.

 There is this agency called the ATF.
 It stands for Alcohol Tobacco and firearms.
-Do you know why they have this agency even though all these items are legal, you guessed it, because someone didn’t know they were legal, the same guy that didn’t know that Puerto Rico was part of the United States, remember that, it was hilarious, for me, not for the people of Puerto Rico.
+Do you know why they have this agency even though all these items are legal, you guessed it, because someone didn’t know they were legal, the same guy that didn’t know that Puerto Rico was a territory of the United States, remember that, it was hilarious, for me, not for the people of Puerto Rico.
 I’m kidding of course, the reason that they have this agency is because even though these items are legal, it’s still cheaper to get them under the table or illegally and cronick will not be any different.
 So expect the ATF to become the MATF not in the distant future if, and only if, thai stick becomes legal for recreational use in all 50 states.
 I’m a downer right, bringing these silly ideas up, well, I have a kid and the last thing I want is him and his buddies hanging out outside a dispensary, giving some guy some money.
 Let me tell you something, oh well, I guess I’m starting to preach a little and I don’t want to do that.
 Nobody listens to sermons anyway and that’s not what I’m trying to do.
 I guess I’m being a little bit of an over protective dad.
 I will say that you should do research before you make it completely legal.

 The little research that has been done says that 10 percent of people that try endo will become addicted.
 That’s 1 out of every 10, really, that’s easy math.
 That’s 10 out of every hundred, that’s 100 out of 1,000, 1,000 out of 10,000. and so on.
 They expect this to be a multi billion dollar industry, that’s great, new taxes to pay for recovery.
 Multi billion assumes that maybe 10 million people will relish in the glow of bong by the bonfire.
 Well that’s a million addicts.
 That’s a conservative, not the political kind but the measurement kind, estimate.
 That’s a sh!t load of hippie lettuce.
 Those addicts, after they spent their life savings, because that’s exactly what addicts do, will then resort to other methods to make money for their habit as some people with addictions like drinking and gambling will do.
 They will also go to their neighborhood supplier, you know the guy that you are trying to replace because he isn’t giving Uncle Sam his share, making his/her spliff cheaper.
 I’m painting a picture here for you or at least I’m trying.
 Not convinced yet.